 Information such as Impact Assessments and final Byelaw Development Reports can be viewed in Section F of the website Resource Library.

-Revoke & Remake the Size of the Mobile Fishing Permit Byelaw
+Revoke & Remake the Mobile Fishing Permit Byelaw

 The task was not completed by 31st March as originally anticipated; however, progress has been made.